aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part6-mlops.md

 - script: dotnet run --project src/machine-learning/FraudPredictionTrainer/FraudPredictionTrainer.csproj --configuration $(buildConfiguration)
   displayName: 'Train ML model (dotnet run)'
 ```
-The steps above builds and runs the console application used to train our model in a windows image.
+The steps above builds and runs the console application used to train our model.

 Your YAML file should now look like ![pipeline](https://github.com/aslotte/mldotnet-real-time-data-streaming-workshop/blob/master/instructions/images/azure-devops-default-pipeline.PNG)

 11. In the top-right corner, click **Save and Run** </br>

 If you have a look at the completed build, you'll see that it failed.
-This is because the console application cannot find the `data.csv` file used for training, as it is not a part of the repository.
+This is because the console application cannot find the `data.csv` file used during training.
 For smaller data sources, it may make sense to include them in the repository.
-For any file larger than 100 Mb, we can instead store it in an Azure file share and mount the share as a separate step in the build.
+For any file larger than 100 Mb (as in our case), we can instead store the data in an Azure file share and mount the share as a separate step in the build.
 Let's have a look at how this can be done.

 ##### 2.1.
 Create an Azure File Share
 1. Navigate to the [Azure portal](https://portal.azure.com)